serradura/kind/README.md

 Kind.is(Human, Struct) # false

 #
-# Verifying if the attribute value is the module or if it is a module that extends the module
+# Verifying if a class is or inherits from the expected module.
 #
 module Human; end
 module Person; extend Human; end